College of Arts, Humanities, and Social SciencesCollege of Business |

 The University of Alabama in Huntsville

-ABOUT THE COLLEGE: The College of Engineering is comprised of five departments and has the largest enrollment of the university’s five academic colleges.
-The research focus in the college includes three of several National Academy of Engineering (NAE) grand challenge problems - secure cyberspace; restore and improve urban infrastructure; and engineer tools of scientific discovery.
+ABOUT THE COLLEGE: The College of Engineering is comprised of five departments and has the largest enrollment of the university’s six academic colleges.
+The college's research focus includes three of several National Academy of Engineering (NAE) grand challenge problems: secure cyberspace, restore and improve urban infrastructure, and engineer tools of scientific discovery.

-ABOUT THE DEPARTMENT: The Industrial and Systems Engineering and Engineering Management (ISEEM) Department offers BSIE, MSE, MSOR, and Ph.D. degrees.
+The Industrial and Systems Engineering and Engineering Management (ISEEM) Department offers BSIE, MSE, MSOR, and PhD degrees.
 The Department has an ABET-accredited undergraduate program in Industrial and Systems Engineering.
-Our faculty currently consists of six tenure-track/tenured members, one clinical member, and one lecturer.
+Our faculty currently consists of seven tenure-track/tenured members and one clinical member.
 Our student body includes approximately 150 undergraduate and 180 graduate students.
 Our faculty’s research interests include complex systems engineering and design, systems science, model-based systems engineering, incorporation of end-user models and simulations in systems, design preference communication in systems engineering, quality systems design and assessment, lean manufacturing, health systems, additive manufacturing, engineering management, applied statistics, and artificial intelligence/critiquing systems.
 In 2021, the department had over $4 million in research expenditures.
-Rapid growth in faculty, students, and research funding is intended in this field given the large engineering and scientific workforce of the NASA Marshall Space Flight Center, the Redstone Arsenal, Cummings Research Park, and other area industries.
+Rapid growth in faculty, students, and research funding is intended in this field, given the large engineering and scientific workforce of the NASA Marshall Space Flight Center, the Redstone Arsenal, Cummings Research Park, and other area industries.

 Consideration of applications will begin immediately, and the search will remain open until the position is filled.